What are Imports under GST?

 - Import of services by a taxable person from a related person or from a distinct person as defined in Section 25 of the CGST Act, 2017, in the course or furtherance of business shall be treated as supply even if it is made without any consideration.
 Thus,in this case, Business test is required but consideration test is not required to be fulfilled for import of service to be considered as supply.

 Import of services by a taxable person from a related person or from a distinct person

 Section 21 of IGST Act, 2017:

 - Imports of services made on or after the appointed day, i.e. 1st July,2017 will be liable to integrated tax regardless of whether the transactions for such import of services had been initiated before the appointed day.

 - If the tax on such import of services had been paid in full under the existing law, no tax shall be payable on such import under the IGST Act.

-- In case the tax on such import of services had been paid in part under the existing law, the balance amount of tax shall be payable on such import under the IGST Act.
+- In case the tax on such import of service under GST had been paid in part under the existing law, the balance amount of tax shall be payable on such import under the IGST Act.

 How useful was this post?

 Average rating 4.50 / 5.
 Vote count: 124